 Linder Farms Corn Maze & Pumpkin Patch

 Get those classic fall moments checked off your autumn bucket list at the Linder Farms corn maze and pumpkin patch!
 Attractions include hayrides, a straw maze, a petting zoo, haystacks to climb on, an enormous slide, and more.
-Grab a pumpkin or get lost in the corn maze with friends and family during Linder Farm’s 2018 season.
-Learn more.
+Grab a pumpkin or get lost in the corn maze with friends and family during Linder Farm’s 2019 season.

 Scarecrow Stroll - Idaho Botanical Gardens